The Saint John’s Bible: Illuminating the Word of God in Minnesota

 Art and words speak to our world today

-The illuminations are more than beautiful illustrations of ancient text.
+The illuminations are more than just beautiful illustrations of ancient text.
 They are not simple illustrations of the text.
-Instead they are intended to lead to insight, to bring the meaning of the word of God to light – to enlighten us through the word of God.
+Instead, they are intended to lead to insight, to bring the meaning of the word of God to light – to enlighten us through the word of God.
 In a sense, they are a visual form of mediation that leads the viewer to look more deeply into the text’s meaning.
 The beautiful, glowing artwork encourages us to consider issues we all, Christians and non-believers alike, still struggle with today.

 An example comes from the Book of Amos.
-It’s titled the Demands of Social Justice and was created by Suzanne Moore in 2005, Poetry Scribe Brian Simpson, and Prose Scribe Sue Hufton, with Hebrew Script by Izzy Pludwinski.
+It’s titled The Demands of Social Justice and was created by Suzanne Moore in 2005, Poetry Scribe Brian Simpson, and Prose Scribe Sue Hufton, with Hebrew Script by Izzy Pludwinski.

-The information provided with the card explains “Social justice is a main theme in Amos, and the fractured words also refer to the ways injustice and inequality fracture society.
+The information provided with the card explains, “Social justice is a main theme in Amos, and the fractured words also refer to the ways injustice and inequality fracture society.
 God is a God of compassion; people have a choice, and yet they turn from God and do not put in place a society that welcomes.”

 Amos’ prophecy urges his people to repent of their sins of social injustice caring for the poor and the downtrodden.
 Their failure to do so, according to Amos, will be their own undoing, which comes to pass with the Assyrian invasion of the Northern Kingdom in 722 BCE.
 The admonition, “Yet you did not return to me,” here highlighted in a special treatment, is repeated often in the text as God warns of the consequences of their choices, disobedience and corruption.
 Through Amos, God promises swift justice for the unrighteous, as well as redemption for the poor and oppressed.
 The illumination is fractured into seven unruly pieces punctuated by the repeated text.
 The green, blue, and black panels, representing sky, sea and earth, are chaotic and not fruitful.
 The depiction ends with an abstract locust in the right margin, the curse of farmers from antiquity to the present.